notofonts/noto-docs/src/descriptions/NotoSansTagalog.md

-Noto Sans Tagalog is a sans serif design for texts in the historical Tagalog script.
+Noto Sans Tagalog is a unmodulated (“sans serif”) design for texts in the historical Tagalog script.
 It has multiple weights, contains 31 glyphs, and supports 30 characters.